4rthb/plotme/README.md

 # plotme
- A script written in python that plots data from a file, can also output that graph as an image or pdf.
+ A module written in Python that plots data from a file or multiple files, can also output the graphs as an image or pdf.

 ## Command Line Arguments
 | Verbose            | Short    | Default       | Description                                           | Valid Values                                           |